ebcsj/multiformat-validator/README.md

 [View Changelog](CHANGELOG.md)

 > **This project is now fully open-source!** We have received inquiries from schools interested in adopting this tool for educational purposes.
 To deliver a better experience, we are actively developing and working on adding more exciting features.
 Stay tuned!
+> For questions, please contact the author through the official GitHub repository or submit a request via Google Forms: https://forms.gle/1ZdqCtdPerYrzuzM7

 ## License